hanlbomi/NGC3370_Photometry/README.md

 ● DAOPHOT with synthetic PSFs on stacked frames (PhotD.dat)

-Please refer to Jang 2023, MNRAS, ***, *** for more information.
+Please refer to Jang 2023, MNRAS, 521, 1532 for more information.
-These catalogs were utilized to create Figure 12 in the paper.